Ineluki/telescopy/docs/index.md

 # TelesCOPY Docs

 Module for mirroring websites.
-Since using wget is awful to use from other programs.
+Created because using wget is awful to use from other programs and doesn't have precise enough URL filtering.
 This addresses the following issues:

 * designed to integrate well into other node apps
-* can also run well from the CLI
+* can also run from the CLI
-* perfect filtering options
+* perfect URL filtering options
 * able to cancel and still use what has been downloaded so far (local file names are deterministic)
-* allows for re-download of single resources
+* allows for re-download of single resources and update of whole mirrors

 Some other features:

 * fast (all streaming), but only one thread
-* low memory overhead
+* low memory overhead (50-90 MB even for huge sites)
-* keeps stats of allowed and denied URIs and how often they appeared
+* keeps stats of allowed and denied URLs and how often they appeared
 * keeps track of downloaded bits and bps
 * socks5 proxy support
 * cli tool for testing filters